Cong rejects 'One Nation, One Election', calls it assault on Constitution, federalism | Politics

 ALSO READ

-Committee for 'One Nation, One Election': BJP president J P Nadda meets panel chief Ram Nath Kovind.
+Time and again our scientists proved their might, brilliance: Amit Shah on launch of India's 1st solar mission

-Amit Shah to release 'Aarop Patra' against Baghel government on Saturday in Chattisgarh
+Amit Shah congratulates scientists on successful launch of India's first solar mission Aditya-L1

-Meri Mati - Mera Desh medium to connect oneself with future of country: Amit Shah
+Ahead of Chhattisgarh polls, Amit Shah releases 'Aarop Patra' against Baghel govt; accuses it of corruption